RetroDECK/ES-DE/THEMES.md

 **Logos**

-Likewise there's a repository of system logotypes that can also be added and used in a similar fashion as the metadata.
+Likewise there's a repository of system logotypes that can also be added and used in the same fashion as the metadata.
 It can be found here:

 https://gitlab.com/es-de/themes/system-logos